clouway/go-epay/README.md

 ## go-epay
 A generic ePay integration in Go

-### Modules
+### Supported Modules
+ * TelcoNG
-An integration with the online payment processor of TelcoNG:
+   An integration with the online payment processor of TelcoNG by using the telcong-epay-adapter.
+The
- * telcong-epay-adapter
+   billing-key-file should be issued from the administrative IAM panel of the platform.

 ### Architecture
 ![Architecture](docs/architecture.png)